 Education is a vital, and sometimes difficult experience for young people and parents alike.

 Strengthening Minds is a psychological service here to assist young people thrive within the education system.
-Working alongside Grow Psychology, Strengthening Minds is located in Croydon and exists to assist young people in their educational journey.
+In Croydon, Strengthening Minds works alongside Grow Psychology.
+Strengthening Minds also works in Mill Park at Melbourne City Missions Norparrin site.
+Strengthening Minds works to assist young people and their families to achieve their best in education and beyond.
+We work within a transdiscplinary framework, consulting with other professionals as appropriate.

 With over a decade of working within schools I have seen the positive aspects of identifying and understanding individual learning styles.
 We all learn best when happy and comfortable and this is best achieved through understanding individual learning needs.
 When we understand each others strengths and difficulties we can work positively towards enhanced well-being and learning.
 Strengthening Minds is here to assist in working out these strengths and how to use them to build skills and ultimately improve well-being and self esteem.